<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Distinguishing between the kinds of images you can add is key.
 You don’t want them showing up in the wrong places.

-You can set a cover photo for your business that you think best reflects your business.
-If your business offers a product, feature it there.
-If you perform a service, make sure you highlight this service in action.
+You can also set a larger, banner-style cover photo that you think best reflects your business.
+If you offer a main product, feature it there.
+If you perform a service, make sure you highlight this service in visual action.
 If you have a physical storefront, a photo of your building could also be useful as a cover photo.
+Or even a group photo of your employees.
+Here is a longer list of Google Business Profile cover image best practices:

 Other business photos can be split into a few categories; Google distinguishes between exterior photos, interior shots, product images, photos at work, food and drink photos, common areas, rooms for hotels or hospitality businesses, and team photos.
 Adding approximately three images per category is recommended